publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ### Code reusability

-1. How long would it take a team of 2 devs to extract to make the code configurable such that it could be deployed for a different org?
+1. How long would it take a team of two developers to extract to make the code configurable such that it could be deployed for a different organization?
 2. What languages are used in your project?

 ### Reuse potential